MuhammadFaheemAslam/AWS_Certified_Developer_Associate/README.md

     AWS EKS CLI (eksctl) installed.
     Docker installed for containerizing your app.

+You will need several AWS and Kubernetes tools to manage EKS:
+    AWS CLI: The AWS Command Line Interface (CLI) lets you interact with AWS services, including EKS.
+    kubectl: Kubernetes CLI for interacting with the Kubernetes API server.
+    eksctl: A simple CLI tool to create and manage EKS clusters.

 Roadmap for Application Developers
 To deploy your Flask app as a Docker image in AWS Elastic Kubernetes Service (EKS), you need to follow these detailed steps: